FOR ALL INQUIRIES RELATED TO BUILDING PERMITS AND / OR BUILDING INSPECTIONS, PLEASE CONTACT email@example.com or call (250) 598-2042 extension 7496.

 - Depending on the nature of the permit in question, various other charges and securities (Development Cost Charges, Damage Deposits, Tree Permits, etc.) may be collected at the time the permit fee balance is due.

 - Periodically during the progress of permitted work, and after completion of work, an inspection must be carried out.

 BC Energy Step Code

-Effective November 1, 2018, the District of Oak Bay has implemented the BC Energy Step Code.
+The BC Energy Step Code is in effect in Oak Bay.
 This is a provincial standard that provides a consistent, tiered approach to achieving more energy efficient buildings.
 The Step Code does not specify how you must construct a building, but it does identify how the steps must be met.
 This is done with the help of an energy advisor.
 Energy modelling and on site testing will demonstrate how the design and construction of the building will meet the Step Code requirements.